01mf02/jq-lang-spec/values.typ

 = Values <values>

-In this section, we define several data types, such as values, value results, and streams, in simply typed lambda calculus.
+In this section, we define several data types, such as values, value results, and lists, in simply typed lambda calculus.
 To ease the understanding, we will informally give type names to certain terms.

 While jq operates uniquely on JSON values,